openSUSE/news-o-o/_posts/2013-11-04-sneak-peek-opensuse-13-1-what-we-have-for-plasma-desktop-users.markdown

 Instead of building a single interface, it was decided to build a framework for building user interfaces: Plasma.
 On top of this framework, the team would develop a traditional desktop workspace: Plasma Desktop.
 As an experiment, a phone workspace was written as well (Plasma Mobile) and later, Plasma Netbook was put together.

 While each of these offered vastly different interfaces to the user, they shared over 90% of the underlying functionality and a totally new user experience could be developed in a matter of weeks!
-In a [recent comment](http://vizzzion.org/blog/2013/10/reconstructing-plasma/comment-page-1/#comment-22312) on his own blog, Sebastian KÃ¼gler calls it:
+In a [recent comment](http://vizzzion.org/blog/2013/10/reconstructing-plasma/comment-page-1/#comment-22312) on his own blog, Sebastian Kügler calls it:

 <blockquote>"_Specification, instead of dumbing down onto the lowest common denominator_"</blockquote>